input-output-hk/engineering/blog/2023-09-11-bartek-internship.md

 import Mod2 (foo)
 ```

-simmilarly, if an identifier is imported from modules that both deprecate and do
+similarly, if an identifier is imported from modules that both deprecate and do
 not deprecate it, it will not be warned about (unless explicitly mentioned in
 the import list of that module or explicitly qualified with that module)